Radiance-Technologies/prism/metadata/ProjectMetadataSpecifications.md

      Specifies list of OPAM repositories typically managed through the command `opam-repository`.
      An OPAM repository hosts packages that may be required for installation of this project.
-     Repositories can be registered through subcommands `add`, `remove` and `set-url`, and are updated from their URLs using `opam update`.
+     Repositories can be registered through subcommands `add`, `remove`, and `set-url`, and are updated from their URLs using `opam update`.
      This field is expected to be rarely used.